ev0clu/task-manager/README.md

 # **Task Manager App**

 A task manager app has built with React.js for frontend and Nest.js for backend.
-The app allows users to log in with previously registered credentials or with Google provider in order to create tasks.
+The app allows users to log in with previously registered credentials in order to create tasks.
 After log in, users can add, update or remove tasks.
 The task are stored in Supabase PostgreSQL database.
 User can get ADMIN role which give more rights to them.
 User profile also can be updated.
 Filter option is available for task filtering.

 ### Demo: [Link]()